 Where to Stay in Rio

-Most people choose to stay in the Copacabana district as it has a wide selection of hotels, bars and restaurants.
+Most people choose the Copacabana district as their holiday base in Rio as it has a wide selection of hotels, bars and restaurants.
 The famous beach is at the heart of this popular district, and it’s a good idea to start off your tour of the area with a stroll along the palm-tree lined promenade.
 There are numerous kiosks right along the beach which serve snacks, small meals, ice cold beers, and of course the famous caipirinhas.

 If you want to get a feel for a different side of Rio and being near the beach isn’t a top priority, you might appreciate an alternative to both Ipanema and Copacabana.
 Up in the hills overlooking Rio is the district of Santa Teresa, home to winding streets, artists, art galleries, studios and various bars and restaurants.
 This area was originally home to some of Rio’s wealthiest families, and you’ll understand why when you see the fantastic views of Rio from here.